 Our first view of the house was a jaw-dropping experience.
 It simply seems to go on forever, in a series of wings set at slight angles to each other to form a long, low semi-circle.
 The layout is unlike any other historic house I've ever seen.

 We absolutely adored Rodmarton.
 The house is a superb example of a country house, built at a time when the country house itself was about to pass into decline.
-From that perspective it is a place of nostalgia, or wistfulness, but the wonderful Arts and Crafts furnishings make it instead a celebration of early 20th century design and craftsmanship.
-The gardens perfectly complement the house, and are easily one of the most appealling gardens in the Cotswolds, if not all of England.
+From that perspective, it is a place of nostalgia, or wistfulness, but the wonderful Arts and Crafts furnishings make it instead a celebration of early 20th-century design and craftsmanship.
+The gardens perfectly complement the house, and are easily one of the most appealing gardens in the Cotswolds, if not all of England.

 About Rodmarton Manor

 Address: Rodmarton, Cirencester, Cotswolds, Gloucestershire, England, GL7 6PF

 Location: Off the A433 between Cirencester and Tetbury

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.